There are many natural ingredients for steaming hair in Nigeria.

 4. Honey

-You might have noticed that most of the recipes for steaming hair above include honey as an additive.
+You might have noticed that most of the recipes for steaming hair above include honey.

 This is because honey contains humectant and emollient properties.